jj-stigell/spaced-repetition-app/README.md

             - [X] due cards
             - [X] new cards
             - [X] Fetch account deck settings
-            - [ ] fetch the amount of due cards for the next n days, group by date
+            - [X] fetch the amount of due cards for the next n days, group by date
+            - [X] fetch the amount of review in the past, group by date
-            - [ ] fetch available decks, language information, deck specific due cards amount
+            - [X] fetch available decks, language information, deck specific due cards amount
             - [ ] amount of reviewed kanji (mature or not?)
             - [ ] learnt kanji (x of y)
             - [ ] learnt word (x of y)
-            - [ ] daily average review count
         - [X] Reschedule card based on user input (interval, extrareview, etc.)
             - [X] Reschedule new card by creating new user card
             - [X] Reschedule due card